aiven/aiven-operator/docs/content/en/docs/postgresql/_index.md

 }
 ```

-You can now connect to the PostgreSQL instance using the credentials generated above, and the host information from the `pg-connection` secret.
+You can now connect to the PostgreSQL instance using the credentials generated above, and the host information from the `pg-connection` Secret.

 ## Creating a PostgreSQL connection pool
 Connection pooling allows you to maintain very large numbers of connections to a database while minimizing the consumption of server resources.
 See more information [here](https://help.aiven.io/en/articles/964730-postgresql-connection-pooling).
 Aiven for PostgreSQL uses PGBouncer for connection pooling.